-The project meets the requirements of the Reserve Policy as a one-time, extraordinary project.
+The project meets the requirements of the Reserve Policy as a one-time project for capital improvements.

 The recurring costs of maintenance and operation of the Integrated Conference Services Platform is estimated at 86,000 Swiss francs per year.
 The costs will be included in successive Program and Budget proposals as part of the regular budget.